Adrita-Khan/Modified-Gravity/README.md

 * **f(R) Gravity**: A class of scalar-tensor theories where the Ricci scalar $R$ in the Einstein-Hilbert action is replaced by a function $f(R)$.
 It predicts scale-dependent growth rates and modified lensing potentials.

-* **Horndeski Theories**: The most general scalar-tensor theories with second-order field equations.
-They encompass many MG models and introduce modifications via kinetic and derivative couplings of a scalar field.
+* **DGP Gravity**: A braneworld scenario in which our 4D universe is embedded in a higher-dimensional bulk.
+Gravity leaks into the extra dimension at large scales, leading to late-time cosmic acceleration without a cosmological constant.
+It predicts a scale-dependent weakening of gravity and distinctive modifications to the growth of structure.

 * and more!

 ---